-- Section 1, Overview, gives the emulator overview. - Section 2, Preparation before Use, gives instructions for first-time users, such as preparation before use and system connection. - Section 3, Tutorial, describes HDI operating examples. - Section 4, Descriptions of Windows, describes HDI windows for operating the emulator. - Section 5, Command-line Functions describes how to input HDI commands and command types. - Section 6, SHxxxx E10A Emulator Specifications describes the features of the E10A emulator for each MCU.
+- Section 1, Overview, gives the emulator overview. - Section 2, Preparation before Use, gives instructions for first-time users, such as preparation before use and system connection. - Section 3, Tutorial, describes HDI operating examples and functions. - Section 4, Descriptions of Windows, describes HDI windows for operating the emulator. - Section 5, Command-line Functions describes how to input HDI commands and command types. - Section 6, SHxxxx E10A Emulator Specifications describes the detailed specifications and the features of the E10A emulator for each device.
 Section 7 describes the important information of the E10A emulator according to emulator products.
 Read these sections before using the E10A emulator.